 Luxury Apartment Owners Head To Court Against Peeping From Tate Modern's Balcony

-A small dark sign with white lettering offers a gentle suggestion in etiquette: "Please respect our neighbours' privacy."
+A small, dark sign with white lettering offers a gentle suggestion in etiquette: "Please respect our neighbours' privacy."
 The five words offer a hint of the legal squabble that is pitting a handful of luxury apartment dwellers against one of London's most important — and free — art museums.

 The placard is located on the 10th floor viewing deck of the Tate Modern's Blavatnik Building, which opened in 2016.
 The sign is intended to discourage museum visitors from gawking into the glass-enclosed living rooms of the wealthy residents only 200 feet away.

-To the dismay of the inhabitants the art lovers don't always comply.
-As a result, a handful of residents in the multi-million dollar homes — part of the NEO Bankside development that was completed in 2012 — filed a lawsuit against the Tate Modern, arguing the museum has created a state of "near constant surveillance" since opening the terrace, The Guardian reported.
+To the dismay of the inhabitants, the art lovers don't always comply.
+As a result, a handful of residents in the multimillion-dollar homes — part of the NEO Bankside development that was completed in 2012 — filed a lawsuit against the Tate Modern, arguing the museum has created a state of "near constant surveillance" since opening the terrace, The Guardian reported.

 Monday marked the second day of hearings in the case, in which the apartment owners are seeking an injunction "that would require the gallery either to restrict access to parts of the terrace adjacent to their homes or to erect a screen," according to The New York Times.